 - Clinical management of severe acute respiratory infection when novel coronavirus (nCoV) infection is suspected.
 2020 World Health Organization.
 WHO. https://www.who.int/publications-detail/clinical-management-of-severe-acute-respiratory-infection-when-novel-coronavirus-(ncov)-infection-is-suspected

 A Family Day was planned for 11 July 2020 at Eureka! in Halifax.
-We will monitor the situation as to whether this still goes ahead.
+This was cancelled due to the pandemic.

 We have suspended sending out shop orders until further notice.
 You will have the option to receive a refund if you prefer not to wait for an order.